 Imagine Minneapolis and St.Paul, MN, bar such as the historic Lowertown event center.
 Packed of women, with a lot of makeup wearing fantasy dresses and jewelry, secretly dancing on music, and of course, drinking alcohol.
 The men were smoking cigars.

 Through the years, those bar have kept a transgressive connotation.
 They are still associated to figure such as Gatsby the Great.

 Historical Mansions are great for celebration and photos.
 For instance, the Van Dusen Mansion, MN features a gorgeous bridal suite to be makeup and dress.
 The south Stevens Square neighborhood actually features several Richardsonian Romanesque and French Renaissance Mansion, made with the pink Sioux Falls Rock.
 It’s not surprising that the area regroups several wedding venues, such as the Sample Mension, The Gale Mension, the Blaisdell Mension, just to name a few.

-Historic Park, with century-old trees, stone bridge works usually better than modern one.
+Historic Park, with century-old trees, a stone bridge works usually better than a modern one.
 But there is no strict rule.

 I keep only good memories of preserved nature park (such as the Lebanon Hills).
 They are loved by residents and photographers looking for a quiet place, that would allow the couple to reveal their emotions.
 Indeed, it’s much easier to feel at ease protected in the middle of woodland, in front of a lake, then in the middle of a large crowd.